rancher-sandbox/hypper.io/content/blog/2021/08/using-maxsat-for-resolving-deps.md

-# Using a MaxSAT for resolving Hypper chart dependencies on Kubernetes
+# Hypper: using a MaxSAT for resolving chart dependencies on Kubernetes

 [Hypper](http://hypper.io) is a Kubernetes package manager based on Helm.
 It handles charts in a similar way as Helm does, with a twist: it tries to resolve